 To learn more, take a look at Braven’s Jobs Report.

-This role is on the Systems team and reports directly to the Senior Director, Engineering.
+This role is part of the New York regional team and reports directly to the Senior Director.

 Requirements